 Escalator seeks ambitious new voices in fiction (novel or short story).
-If you feel your voice is under-represented and would benefit from a structured period of support, then we want to hear from you!
+If you feel your voice is under-represented on UK bookshelves and would benefit from a structured period of support, then we want to hear from you!

-If you’re not sure whether you meet these criteria, we invite you to contact us on the email address and telephone number below for a confidential discussion before making your application.
+If you’re not sure whether you meet these criteria, we invite you to contact us for a confidential discussion before making your application.
 You can do so on email@example.com or 01603 877177 (Mon-Fri, 9am-5pm).

 At the heart of the Escalator programme is a period of mentoring; a one-to-one exchange between writer and mentor, who interact regularly to review work, discuss challenges and set goals.
-The ten selected writers will also take part in a day retreat and a final showcase event at which they will have an opportunity to present their work to agents, editors and other publishing industry professionals.
+The six selected writers will also take part in a variety of development opportunities, and a final showcase event at which they will have an opportunity to present their work to agents, editors and other publishing industry professionals.

 Throughout the Escalator programme, the winning writers will also: